indygreg/PyOxidizer/pyembed/docs/oxidized_importer_resource_files.rst

 :py:class:`OxidizedFinder` or :py:class:`OxidizedPathEntryFinder`, it should
 create an instance of :py:class:`OxidizedPkgResourcesProvider` to resolve package metadata and resource info.

+There are known behavior differences with :py:class:`OxidizedPkgResourcesProvider` that may result in runtime errors.
+See that type's API documentation for more.

 Porting Code to Modern Resources APIs
 =====================================